-- B. The Board of Directors is hereby expressly granted the power by resolution or resolutions to issue the Preferred Stock in one or more series, which series may have such voting powers, full, limited or by series, or no voting powers, and such designations, preferences and relative, participating, optional or other special rights, and qualifications, limitations or restrictions thereof, as shall be fixed by the Board of Directors and as shall be stated and expressed in the resolution or resolutions providing for the issue of such series adopted by the Board of $\frac{1}{2}$ - C. I. Subject to any preferential dividend rights applicable to shares of the Preferred Stock, the holders of shares of the Common Stock shall be entitled to receive such dividends as may be declared by the Board of Directors. - II.
-In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Corporation, after distribution in full of any preferential amounts applicable to shares of the Preferred Stock, the holders of shares of the Common Stock shall be entitled to receive all of the remaining assets of the Corporation available for distribution to its stockholders, ratably in proportion to the number of shares of the Common - III.
+B. The Board of Directors is hereby expressly granted the power by resolution or resolutions to issue the Preferred Stock in one or more series, which series may have such voting powers, full, limited or by series, or no voting powers, and such designations, preferences and relative, participating, optional or other special rights, and qualifications, limitations or restrictions thereof, as shall be fixed by the Board of Directors and as shall be stated and expressed in the resolution or resolutions providing for the issue of such series adopted by the Board of Directors.

+C. I. Subject to any preferential dividend rights applicable to shares of the Preferred Stock, the holders of shares of the Common Stock shall be entitled to receive such dividends as may be declared by the Board of Directors.

+II.
+In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Corporation, after distribution in full of any preferential amounts applicable to shares of the Preferred Stock, the holders of shares of the Common Stock shall be entitled to receive all of the remaining assets of the Corporation available for distribution to its stockholders, ratably in proportion to the number of shares of the Common Stock held by them.

+III.
 Subject to any special voting rights applicable to shares of the Preferred Stock and except as provided or in part B of this Article Fourth, the holders of shares of the Common Stock shall be entitled to vote on all matters at all meetings of the stockholders of the Corporation, and shall be entitled to one vote for each share of the Common Stock entitled to vote at such meeting, voting together with the holders of any shares of the Preferred Stock who are entitled to vote, and not as a separate class.

-FIFTH: The Board of Directors shall consist of not less than 9, nor more than 21 members as determined from time to time by r defined) into or with any other "person" (which term is also hereinafter defined) or the merger of any other person into the Corporation or any subsidiary.
+FIFTH: The Board of Directors shall consist of not less than 9, nor more than 21 members as determined from time to time by the Board of Directors.